2016 Brussels bombings: Aftermath

-ISIL claimed responsibility for the attacks later on the same day, saying that Belgium had been attacked as "a country participating in the international coalition against the Islamic State".
+The Islamic State claimed responsibility for the attacks later on the same day, saying that Belgium had been attacked as "a country participating in the international coalition against the Islamic State".

 Raids and searches were made across Belgium, while security was heightened in a number of countries as a result of the attacks.

 Belgium

 Air traffic to Brussels Airport was halted after the attacks and passenger flights did not resume until twelve days later, on 3 April 2016, with three Brussels Airlines flights leaving for Faro, Turin and Athens.
 The re-built departure hall partially re-opened on 1 May 2016 with heightened security causing long queues.
-All public transport in Brussels was shut down following the attacks, with major railway stations also closed and Eurostar journeys cancelled.
+All public transport in Brussels was shut down following the attacks, with major railway stations also closed and Eurostar and Thalys journeys cancelled.
 Maelbeek metro station re-opened on 25 April 2016.
-After the attacks enhanced security measures were introduced at Brussels airport and in the metro.
+After the attacks, enhanced security measures were introduced at Brussels Airport and in the metro.

-Following the attacks Belgium raised its terror threat to the highest level.
-The threat level was lowered again on 24 March 2016, and the government expanded the military protection of potential targets, that had been in place since January 2015, to include more soft targets and public places (Operation Vigilant Guardian).
+Following the attacks Belgium raised its terror threat to the highest level of four, lowering it again to three on 24 March 2016.
+The government expanded the military protection of potential targets, that had been in place since January 2015, to include more soft targets and public places (Operation Vigilant Guardian).
 Temporary border checks were implemented by Belgian and French authorities at some major crossings on the France-Belgium border.
 The country's two nuclear power plants – Tihange and Doel – were partially evacuated as a precaution.

 The federal government announced three days of national mourning, lasting from Tuesday 22 March until Thursday 24 March, and flags were flown at half-mast on public buildings.
 There was also a one-minute silence held at noon local time on 23 March, which ended with spontaneous applause and chants of "Vive la Belgique" at the Place de la Bourse/Beursplein.
 Five days after the attacks, disturbances broke out at the makeshift memorial in the Place de la Bourse resulting in riot police using water cannons to disperse right-wing demonstrators.

-There was immediate condemnation of the attacks from Belgian Muslim groups such as the League of Imams in Belgium and Executive of the Muslims in Belgium, publicly condemned the bombings and expressed their condolences to the victims and their families.
+There was immediate condemnation of the attacks from Belgian Muslim groups such as the League of Imams in Belgium and Executive of the Muslims in Belgium, who publicly condemned the bombings and expressed their condolences to the victims and their families.
 On 1 April, religious leaders in Brussels gathered together for a memorial to the victims of the bombings.
 They expressed their desire to spread a religious message of unity throughout Belgium, and to combat extremism.